At a glance

 Requirements

-- A first academic degree in chemistry or in another natural science or engineering subject with a comparable proportion of chemistry-related content;
+- A first academic degree in chemistry or in another natural science or engineering subject.

-The Faculty will check whether the above requirements have been met and then issue an official notification.
-This serves as proof that the candidate meets the relevant admission requirements.
+The faculty will check whether the above requirements have been met and then issue an official notification.
+This serves as proof that candidate meets the admission requirements.

 Contents